anjelinejeline/WHODiseasesSim/README.md

-# Code and data to accompany "Assessing the risk of diseases with epidemic and pandemic potential in a changing world"
+# Code and data to accompany the article "Assessing the risk of diseases with epidemic and pandemic potential in a changing world"

 ## Authors